 Ten thousand years ago, a vast lake the size of The Netherlands sat where Botswana sits today.
 Over the centuries, the enormous lake gradually dried up, creating one of the largest salt flats on earth.
 Called the Makgadikgadi Pans (or the Botswana Salt Flats) these white, salt-crusted flats are spread over 40,000 sq. km of north-eastern Botswana.

 The flats are found in the middle of Botswana’s Kalahari Desert and are actually made up of multiple smaller flats, the largest of which is called the Sowa Pan.
 The hot winds blow across the dusty earth creating a surreal landscape of white salt crusts where almost nothing can survive.
 But it's during rainy season when these dry, dead lands suddenly start teaming with life.

 With the water, comes migrating animals and birds, feeding on the algae and grasses that spring up, out of the desert.
 The Makgadikgadi Pans are one of the main breeding grounds for greater flamingos who feed on the algae and brine shrimp found there.
 The eggs of the shrimp have lain dormant through the dry season, surviving in the salty clay and emerge to swim again, after months of dusty hibernation.
-After the rains arrives (December to April) huge numbers of the magnificent pink birds can be spotted soaring over the lakes.
+After the rains arrive (December to April) huge numbers of the magnificent pink birds can be spotted soaring over the lakes.
 As the largest breeding ground in southern Africa, tens of thousands of flamingos can be found there at one time, all trying to breed before the lake dries up in Spring.